The 2-local homotopy types of G_2-gauge groups: Introduction

 Thus, the $G$-gauge group $\mathcal{G}_k$ is homotopy equivalent to the homotopy fiber of the map $\partial_k$.
 Let $i_3\colon S^3 \to G$ be the inclusion map of the bottom cell.
 Then, Lang \cite{lang-1973} proved that the map $\partial_k$ is the triple adjoint of the Samelson product $\langle k\cdot i_3, 1\rangle$ where $1$ is the identity map of $G$.
-By the linearity of the Samelson product, we have $\langle k\cdot i_3, 1\rangle\simeq k \cdot \langle i_3, 1\rangle$.
+By the linearity of the Samelson product, we have ${\langle k\cdot i_3, 1\rangle} \simeq {k \cdot \langle i_3, 1\rangle}$.
 Furthermore, in \cite{theriault-2010}, Theriault showed that $\mathcal{G}_k$ is $p$-locally homotopy equivalent to $\mathcal{G}_{k'}$ at all prime $p$ if $(k, m)=(k',m)$ where $m$ is the order of the Samelson product $\langle i_3, 1\rangle$.

 For an abelian group $A$, we denote by $A_{(p)}$ its localization at the prime $p$.
-If $A$ is finite, then $A_{(p)}$ is the $p$-primary subgroup of $A$.
-By \cite{ktt-2017}*{Corollary 6.6}, the order of $\langle i_3, 1\rangle$ in $[\Sigma^3 G_2, G_2]_{(2)}$ is at least $4$.
-Therefore, to show Proposition~\ref{proposition:1.2} (1), it suffices to prove the following proposition.
+If $A$ is finite, then $A_{(p)}$ is isomorphic to the $p$-primary subgroup of $A$.
+We denote by ${}_2 A$ the $2$-primary subgroup of $A$.
+Our first result is the following proposition.